Quark mixing in the discrete dark matter model: Introduction

 Nowadays, there is strong observational evidence of the existence of dark matter (DM) \cite{Bertone:2004pz,Bertone}.
 Many experiments are currently looking for direct or indirect observation of a dark matter candidate \cite{DMexp,Angle:2007uj,Ahmed:2009zw}.
 Among all the possible DM candidates stable cold dark matter (CDM) ones have been discussed in many Standard Model (SM) extensions.
 Typically its stability can be secured by introducing a parity, under which the CDM candidate is odd.
 This parity is often introduced \textit{ad hoc} with the sole purpose of making the DM candidate stable or it is related to a parity added to the theory by hand.

-Recently, a model \cite{Hirsch:2010ru, Meloni:2010sk, Boucenna:2011tj} (to be referred to as DDM) was proposed that relates this DM parity to the residual symmetry of a spontaneously broken flavour symmetry.
+Recently, a model \cite{Hirsch:2010ru, Meloni:2010sk, Boucenna:2011tj} (to be referred to as discrete dark matter or DDM) was proposed that relates this DM parity to the residual symmetry of a spontaneously broken flavour symmetry.
 Flavour symmetries became popular after the discovery of particular patterns in neutrino mixing, since they can reproduce the observed structures from symmetry principles.

 In DDM, only the lepton sector was studied.
 In this work, we will consider a simple way to add quarks to the model.
 We will show that this results in a diagonal CKM quark mixing matrix at the renormalisable level, but that non-renormalisable operators can generate correction to this in order to reproduce the observed mixing patterns.
-It is not the first time that a discrete lepton non-Abelian flavour symmetry is extended to the quark sector \cite{Altarelli:2010gt}-\cite{Bazzocchi:2007na}.
+It is not the first time that a discrete lepton non-Abelian flavour symmetry is extended to the quark sector \cite{Altarelli:2010gt}-\cite{Ahn:2011yj}.
 However, contrary to the majority of the cases in our scenario we do not have \emph{flavons}, that is heavy flavour scalar SM singlets; instead SM scalar doublets transform non trivially under the flavour symmetry.
+A consequence is the appearance of multiple new Higgs fields.
 Recently a similar set-up has been proposed in \cite{Meloni:2011cc}.

-We will see that in our scenario we can predict the third \textit{neutrino} mixing angle to be in the near-future experimental sensitivity and that we have a strong enhancement of meson-antimeson oscillations.
-Nevertheless we have only a limited effect on the calculation of the relic density of the DM candidate.
+We will see that in our scenario we can predict the third \textit{neutrino} mixing angle to be in the near-future experimental sensitivity (and indeed in the T2K range \cite{Abe:2011sj}) and that we have a strong enhancement of meson-antimeson oscillations.
+These are so strong that they rule out almost all parameter space for the model.
+Only if we allow a strong cancellation between the well-known contribution of the Standard Model and new contributions $\Delta M_{B_s}$, $\Delta M_{B_d}$ and $\Delta M_{K}$ can be reconciled with the data.
+Nevertheless we see only a limited effect on the calculation of the relic density of the DM candidate.